UW-FLOM/flom-react/README.md

 ```
 yarn start:dev
 ```
-This will start Postgres, and start the dev and prodcution servers.
+This will start Postgres, and start the dev and production servers.
 By default you can see the app by going to ***localhost:3000***

 > *NOTE*: the servers will be started as child processes of the window where they were started.